Dogs and fur stains

 Licking to relieve allergy symptoms also makes the fur quite damp, and scratching to relieve it can result in damage to the skin.
 Both of these can lead to areas of fur that act as a rich, fertile breeding ground for yeast infections that can result in brown fur staining.

-Allergens can also cause irritation and inflammation to the eyes which results in production of more tears and so can lead to staining around the eye area.
+In addition, allergens can also cause irritation and inflammation to the eyes, which results in production of more tears and so can lead to staining around the eye area.

 How to treat fur staining

-Here’s a gorgeous little boy I worked on a while back, before and a few weeks after diet change.
+Here’s a gorgeous little boy I worked with a while back, before and just a few weeks after diet change.
 Big improvement!